pythonpeixun/go-graph/README.md

 ```
 1. **next**.
 How do we compute `next`?

   We look at every node in the frontier, and we look all the nodes you can reach from those nodes, u.

 2. How do we check for duplicates (visited nodes)?

   Look at the edges, Adj[u], then key thing is to check for duplicates, `for v not in level`. (have we seen the nodes before?)

 3. The gist of the algorithm?

   To visit all the nodes reachable from s (initial node), in linear time.

 4. As the side effects of BFS, the following is what you get for free:

-- shortest path. `parent`.
+  - # of moves with *level[u]*.
+From initial node S to to u ∈ V.
-- # of moves from A to B. `level`.
+  - shortest path with *Π parent(u)*.
+From initial node S to u ∈ V.